 Record type takes some getting used to, but the Latin of the rolls is so highly formulaic that reading it is not too challenging.
 Fortunately, an excellent guide to the system of abbreviation is available: Martin, Charles Trice.
 The Record Interpreter: A Collection of Abbreviations, Latin Words and Names Used in English Historical Manuscripts and Records.
 London: Stevens and Sons, 1949.
 This work is still in print, has been through many editions, and is readily, and inexpensively available.

 The Itinerary of King John project is intended to be collaborative.
-Comments, corrections, and questions can be addressed to me at jjcrump [at] myuw.net until such time as the wiki framework is in place.
+Contributions, comments, corrections, and questions can be addressed to me at: click for address.

 Thanks also to the Suzzallo Library at the University of Washington for allowing me to scan the full text of their copy of the Rot.
 Lit.
 Pat..
 Also thanks to the Suzzallo Library office of Digital Initiatives for allowing me to use their scanning equipment and software (principally ABBYY FineReader OCR software, and Photoshop) for capturing the data and preparing the page scans for display on the web.